equinor/radix-public-site/public-site/docs/src/guides/jobs/jobs-in-web-console.md

 ## Managing Jobs in Web Console

 Batches and jobs can be found in the Web console under the "Batches" and "Jobs" tabs.
-Job scheduler manager pod status and its log can be found in the "Job manager" section
+Job manager pod status and its log can be found in the "Job manager" section
 ![Batch job status](./batch-job-manager-status.png)
 * It shows batch and job states.
 When all jobs in a batch are completed, the batch is completed.
 If any job fails, the batch is failed.
   ![Batch and job statuses](./batch-and-job-statuses.png)